P6: targeting trained immunity

 Trained immunity in cardiac cells

-Immune activation and inflammation characterizes repAMI.
+Immune activation and inflammation characterize repAMI.
 DAMPs can induce trained immunity in some non-immune cells through epigenetic, transcriptional and metabolic reprogramming.
 This primes cells for a stronger response to subsequent inflammatory triggers.
-Simulated I/R evokes epigenetic modifications in vitro.
-Development of immune memory in cardiac cells in the setting of repAMI has not been reported.
+Although, simulated I/R evokes epigenetic modifications in vitro, development of immune memory in cardiac cells in the setting of repAMI has not yet been reported.

-To dissect the mechanisms and consequences of transcriptional, metabolic and epigenetic remodeling in cardiac cells in repAMI.
+Therefore, the project aims for the dissection of mechanisms and consequences of transcriptional, metabolic and epigenetic remodeling in cardiac cells in repAMI.
+Specific objectives are:

 • RepAMI-triggered immune training of cardiac cells and the impact on post-infarct inflammation and resolution